plone/documentation/docs/classic-ui/theming/index.md

 Barceloneta theme
 :   Ideal for a starting point, especially if you want to tweak it as an existing, solid theme.
     You can customize its components and styles without starting from zero.
+ > **Note:** When creating a new theme based on Barceloneta, you must give the theme a unique name.
+This includes renaming the theme folder and updating the `title` value in `manifest.cfg` before creating the ZIP file.
+Otherwise, uploading the theme may fail with an override error.

 From scratch
 :   If your project requires something completely unique and none of the existing themes fit, building a theme from scratch would be the way to go.